ARCHER2-HPC/archer2-docs/docs/research-software/casino.md

     page provides tips on using CASINO on ARCHER2 for users who have obtained their own copy of the code.

+!!! important
+    CASINO is not part of the officially supported software on ARCHER2.
+While the ARCHER2 service desk is able to provide support for basic use of this software (e.g. access to software, writing job submission scripts) it does not generally provide detailed technical support for the software and you may be directed to seek support from other places if the service desk cannot answer the questions.

 [CASINO](https://vallico.net/casinoqmc/) is a computer program system for performing quantum Monte Carlo (QMC) electronic structure calculations that has been developed by a group of researchers initially working in the Theory of Condensed Matter group in